h2oai/tutorials/DriverlessAI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 **Nonlinear, monotonic functions**: Although most machine learned response functions are nonlinear, some can be constrained to be monotonic with respect to any given input feature.
 While there is no single coefficient that represents the change in the response function induced by a change in a single input feature, nonlinear and monotonic functions are fairly transparent because their output always changes in one direction as a single input feature changes.

 **Nonlinear, monotonic response functions** also enable accountability through the generation of both reason codes and feature importance measures.
 Moreover, nonlinear, monotonic response functions may even be suitable for use in regulated applications.
 In Driverless AI, users may soon be able to train nonlinear, monotonic models for additional interpretability.
 Nonlinear, non-monotonic functions: Most machine learning algorithms create nonlinear, non-monotonic response functions.
-This class of functions are typically the least transparent and accountable of the three classes of functions discussed here.
+This class of functions is typically the least transparent and accountable of the three classes of functions discussed here.
 Their output can change in a positive or negative direction and at a varying rate for any change in an input feature.
 Typically, the only standard transparency measure these functions provide are global feature importance measures.
 By default, Driverless AI trains nonlinear, non-monotonic functions.

 ### Scope